 A central element of Earlham’s approach to education involves placing a great deal of responsibility upon our students, individually and collectively, from the very beginning of their college experience.
 We provide a great deal of advice and support, and engage students in dialogue and discussion both in and out of the classroom, but we expect them to make their own decisions and to learn from the consequences that follow from those decisions.
 We believe this approach best serves students’ development as autonomous adults.

 In line with this approach, the College encourages students to share information with their parents or legal guardians, but ultimately the decision of what information to share rests with the student.
 Since Earlham is committed to students taking responsibility for their lives as young adults, the vast majority of the college’s communications are directed to the student rather than to the parents/guardians.
 For example, grades are provided in electronic form only to students throughout their academic careers.
-The College normally makes one exception to this practice: at the close of a student’s first semester at the college, parents receive a paper copy of their dependent students’ grades.

 We recognize that this commitment to fostering the development of the student must be balanced with the parents’ interest in the well-being and progress of their student in the College, and thus we recognize that there are times in which parental involvement can be in everyone’s best interests.
 Thus, while our general policy is to communicate directly with students, there are instances (enumerated below) in which we will also notify parents or legal guardians.
 On such occasions, we believe it is appropriate for the student to inform parents or guardians directly, so, whenever possible, we will allow time for students themselves to do so.
 In critical situations where prompt notification is prudent, however, a member of the Dean’s staff will contact a parent or guardian as soon as possible.